SebISU/MultiprocessGame/README.md

-# Multithreading and multiprocessing console game
+# Multithreading and multiprocessing terminal game